10 Tips for Writing and Delivering the Groom Wedding Speech

 8. Look Your Bride in the Eye

 A lot of your speech will be addressed to the crowd as a whole, but parts of it will be aimed more at specific people—the bride in particular.
 Just before you get to the lovey-dovey part of your speech, take a moment to lock eyes with the bride and really make sure that part of the speech is directed at her alone.
 There won't be a dry eye in the house.

 The average person can read much faster than they can speak.
 The ideal speaking speed is about 150 to 160 words per minute, but most people read at about 230 words per minute.
 That can really trip you up if you're trying to read a speech while delivering it!
 Slow your eyes down and read at a leisurely pace to avoid getting tongue-tied.
 If you speak too quickly it may be hard for your guests (especially those hard of hearing) to understand you and enjoy your speech.

 It's okay.
 Remember to breathe, and keep in mind that you're among friends and family.
 Everybody is on your side, and it's okay to relax.
 Have a drink if it helps calm your nerves... but don't get too sloshed before your speech.
 That's a recipe for disaster.
 Enjoy this opportunity to tell everyone how much your bride means to you.There are many things the groom has to do before the wedding: writing the speech, getting gifts for the groomsmen and, of course, picking out the wedding rings.
-Get in touch with us today to see your options for creating custom wedding rings for you and your bride-to-be.
+Don't hesitate to send us an email at email@example.com to see your options for creating custom wedding rings for you and your bride-to-be.